AlejoM1908/MeLi-Challenge/back/README.md

 - MYSQL_HOST: The host of the MySQL database.
 Obligatory.
 - MYSQL_PORT: The port of the MySQL database.
 Default: 3306
 - MYSQL_USER: The user of the MySQL database.
 Obligatory.
-- MYSQL_PASSWORD: The password of the MySQL database.
+- MYSQL_PASS: The password of the MySQL database.
 Optional if the database doesn't have a password.
-- MYSQL_DATABASE: The name of the MySQL database.
+- MYSQL_NAME: The name of the MySQL database.
 Obligatory.

 - COUNTRY_API_URL: The URL of the country API.
 Obligatory.